 So expect cold weather and come prepared!
 At the bottom of this article is a packing checklist with ideas on staying warm when visiting.

 Where to Go

 Since I’ve already outlined that you should either fly to Anchorage or Fairbanks, which one is better?
 Well for winter travel, both are great, but your chances of seeing the northern lights are much better in Fairbanks.
 Since many people come to Alaska in the winter to see the northern lights, I recommend flying into Fairbanks.

-Alternatively, if you want to explore more of the state you could fly into Anchorage, take the winter train to Fairbanks, then fly out of Fairbanks.
+To see more of the state in the winter, you could fly into Anchorage, take the winter train to Fairbanks, and then fly out of Fairbanks (and I have an itinerary explaining exactly how to do this).
 This would allow you to take advantage of winter activities around Anchorage, experience the winter train, and then do things in the Fairbanks area (and hopefully see the lights!).

 Things to Do in the Winter

 This is the top reason people come to Alaska in the winter and for good reason.
 Fairbanks is under the “Aurora-Oval” where the lights are most visible.
 This is why Fairbanks is the best place to see the lights.

 On average, the aurora is visible here 4 out of every 5 nights when the sky is clear and it’s dark enough.
 The season in Alaska runs from the end of August to mid-April, so your odds are pretty good of seeing the lights if it’s clear out!

 It’s certainly possible to go light chasing on your own, but I really recommend booking a northern lights tour.
 They know the best locations and will handle all of the driving for you.
 I recommend this small group tour that takes you out to a warm cabin with plenty of open sky.